ValeryiaBazhko/C-project/README.md

     ]
 }
 ```
-## Levenshtein Distance algorithm (Similarity Search)
+## Levenshtein Distance + Jaccard Similarity algorithms (Similarity Search)

-- Helps find books even if there are minor typos in the search
+To enhance the book search functionality, this application utilizes Levenshtein Distance and Jaccard Similarity for typo-tolerant and relevance-based matching.

 - Levenshtein distance is a string metric for measuring the difference between two sequences
 - The Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other
-- If a book title has a Levenshtein distance ≤ 3 from the search query, it is considered a match
+- Levenshtein Distance is applied to each distinct word in a book title, allowing for more granular typo correction and partial matches.

+- The Jaccard similarity measures the similarity between two sets by calculating the ratio of the intersection to the union.

+- By leveraging both Levenshtein Distance and Jaccard Similarity, the system provides robust and fault-tolerant search capabilities.

+## Performance optimization
+-Pagination: the API implements server-side pagination using EF Core's .Skip().Take() method to fetch only the required subset of data.
+-Indexed database queries for fast retrieval.